Landing at Scarlet Beach: Aftermath

 MacArthur's decision to move swiftly against Finschhafen, coupled with Blamey's to envelop the Japanese defences by landing at Scarlet Beach, and Yamada's to avoid a decisive engagement that might result in the loss of all or part of his force, gave Windeyer the time and space he needed to take Finschhafen.
 Blamey's objective was therefore in Allied hands; but it was of limited use without Sattelberg.
-The Allied intelligence failure and subsequent dithering meant that the Japanese reinforced their position faster, and thus were able to seize the initiative.
+The Allied intelligence failure and subsequent dithering meant the Japanese reinforced their position faster, and thus were able to seize the initiative.

-The Japanese launched a counter-attack on the Allied lodgement around Scarlet Beach.
-A three-pronged action, the counter-attack saw a diversionary attack to the north, while the Sugino Craft Raiding Unit attacked from the sea, and two infantry regiments assaulted the centre aiming towards the beach and the Heldsbach plantation.
-It had been intended that once the beachhead was overwhelmed, that the 79th and 80th Infantry Regiments would link up and then clear the Finschhafen and Langemark Bay areas; but the assault was poorly co-ordinated and failed to achieve sufficient weight to overcome the Australians, while also suffering from a lack of artillery.
-The seaborne assault was interdicted by US Navy PT boats, which inflicted heavy casualties, and was destroyed by Allied machine gunners on the beach.
+The Japanese launched a counter-attack on the Allied lodgement around Scarlet Beach on 16 October.
+A three-pronged action, the counter-attack saw a diversionary attack to the north while the Sugino Craft Raiding Unit attacked from the sea, and two infantry regiments assaulted the centre aiming towards the beach and the Heldsbach plantation.
+It was intended that once the beachhead was overwhelmed, the 79th and 80th Infantry Regiments would link up and clear the Finschhafen and Langemak Bay areas, but the assault was poorly co-ordinated and failed to achieve sufficient weight to overcome the Australians.
+The seaborne assault was interdicted by US Navy PT boats, which inflicted heavy casualties, and was then destroyed by Allied machine gunners on the beach.
 In the centre, though, the Japanese were able to break through to Siki Cove, and in the process isolated several Australian units, including those fighting on the western flank around Jivevenang, forcing the Australians to resort to air drops to keep their forces supplied.

-While the Japanese briefly managed to force the Australians to contract their forces around the beachhead, and Japanese aircraft were able to attack the Allied ground troops around the area over three successive nights between 19 and 21 October, the attack eventually ran out of momentum on 24 October, at which point the Japanese commander, Yamada, ordered his forces to concentrate around the high ground at Sattelberg, where they planned to make further attacks.
-Meanwhile, the Australians prepared for an assault against the Japanese strong hold that had been established around the abandoned Lutheran mission atop the Sattelberg heights before advancing towards the Wareo plateau to cut off key Japanese lines of communication.
+While the Japanese briefly managed to force the Australians to contract their forces around the beachhead, and Japanese aircraft were able to attack the Allied ground troops around the area over three successive nights between 19 and 21 October, the attack ran out of momentum on 24 October.
+At this point, Yamada ordered his forces to concentrate around the high ground at Sattelberg, where they planned to make further attacks.
+Meanwhile, the Australians prepared for an assault against the Japanese stronghold that was established around the abandoned Lutheran mission atop the Sattelberg heights before advancing towards the Wareo plateau to cut off key Japanese lines of communication.